fdietz/vue_components_book_manuscript/1-introduction.md

 All example code can be found in the public [GitHub repository](https://github.com/fdietz/vue_components_book_examples) accompanying the book.

+Especially for the exercises you will always find a `start.html` and `solution.html` or directories named accordingly.

 ## Structure

 Chapter 2 will start with a high level introduction of components and their properties.
 I will provide the mental model for all